 • Enforce WDO provisions regarding the control of waste and debris at construction sites.
+Year 16 QLP activities:

 D.4 Site Plan Review Procedures

 - Track number of enforcement officers who have passed the exam. - Track number of communities that undergo a performance review. - Complete ordinance administration and enforcement chapter of TRM.